 Marcus Gheeraerts the Younger, Captain Thomas Lee in Irish Dress, oil on canvas, 1594 (purchased 1980), Tate Britain.
 Captain Thomas Lee (c.1551-1601) had his portrait painted by 33-year-old Marcus Gheeraerts the Younger (Bruges, 1561-1636) in London in 1594.
 Captain Lee was 43 years old and had worked as a military adventurer for English colonization in Ireland since […]

-By John P. Walsh These works by John Singer Sargent (1856-1925) are in oil, watercolor, and pastel.
-They begin to present Sargent’s professional output during his formative years in France and England and his trips to the United States.
-While Sargent’s early portrait subjects range from famous people such as writer Robert Louis Stevenson (1850-1894) and […]
+By John P. Walsh The art works by John Singer Sargent (1856-1925) in this post are ones in oil, watercolor, and pastel.
+They begin to present Sargent’s professional output during his formative years in France, England and his trips to the United States.
+While Sargent’s early portrait subjects range from famous people such as writer Robert […]

 Francisco de Goya (1746-1828): First Suites of Tapestry Cartoons for the Princes of Asturias in Madrid, 1775 to 1778.